 The Wedding Shop has been around for almost 30 years, giving couples a great gift list experience.
 The Wedding Shop is highly customer service focused and each couple who register (regardless of whether you sign up online or via a showroom) is assigned a specialist Gift Guru who helps you at every stage of your gift list journey.

-They are also the only wedding gift list service with an app.
 Other touches that show they put the couple first, are goody bags when you visit a showroom (locate your nearest one or book a virtual appointment) and bonus discounts.
 Guests are looked after as well with a smooth ordering system and the same high standard of customer care.